-"Agreement" means an agreement between the Company and an Eligible Person providing for the grant of an Award hereunder.
+"Agreement" means an agreement between the Company and an Eligible Person providing for the grant of an Award hereunder, which may be in electronic form.

-"Award" means any Option, Stock Appreciation Right, Restricted Shares, Bonus Stock, Stock Unit, Performance Share, or other incentive payable in cash or in shares of Common Stock as may be designated by the Compensation Committee from time to time under the Plan.
+"Award" means any Option, Stock Appreciation Right, Restricted Shares, Bonus Shares, Stock Unit, Performance Share, Performance Compensation, or other incentive payable in cash or in shares of Common Stock as may be designated by the Compensation Committee from time to time under the Plan.